BassamR/HawkesSemesterProject/README.md

-# Multivariate Hawkes processes for sparse estimation of neural networks intensities
+## Multivariate Hawkes processes for sparse estimation of neural networks intensities
+*Still a work in progress!*

 Code for my semester project "Multivariate Hawkes processes for sparse estimation of neural networks intensities", carried out at the Audiovisual Communications Laboratory at EPFL in the Fall 2023 semester.

-Still a work in progress!
+The available code implements the computation of the likelihood of a multivariate Hawkes process, given a realization.
+Minimization of the negative log-likelihood is implemented with the Polyatomic Frank-Wolfe algorithm, as presented in [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9707878), with modifications made for this particular Hawkes process problem.

+Implementation was done using the [Pyxu](https://pyxu-org.github.io/index.html) library.